celinem13/celinem13/README.md

+# Introducing Celine Mangahas
 - 👋 Hi, I’m @celinem13
 - 👀 I’m interested in AI, machine learning, game development, and dogs.
 - 🌱 I graduated from Cal Poly Pomona with a Bachelor's in Computer Science and a Minor in Data Science.
+I am currently an AR Engineer at Dynamic Augmented Solutions.
-- 💞️ I’m looking to collaborate on any beginner's projects to better understand AI and machine learning.
+- 💞️ I’m looking to collaborate on any beginner's projects to better understand AI and machine learning as well as game development.
 - 📫 How to reach me: email me at celinemangahas13@gmail.com

 <!---